FairpoolDEX/contracts/Testing.md

 * Generate branches, generate reduced programs for branches, ask the programmer if he agrees with them
 * Generate branches, ask the programmer to write the reduced programs
 * Ask the programmer to write the branches & the reduced programs
+* Divide-and-Conquer
+  * Get a list of relations from the test target

 ### Write the test